JamisonCatts/6441-Project/Notes.md

 * how to defend against this kind of attack
 *
-* mention how compiled C code, you can't see what's happening
+* mention how compiled C code, you can't see what's happening *
+* how does bash rc work
+* how do sockets work
+* how do file permissions work